RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-All RR Lyrae produced through the Binary Formation Channel have a binary companion.
-As we show in Figure~\ref{fig:MCompPeriod}, the present-day binary RR Lyrae have periods between $1000$ and $1800\,{\rm d}$, and companion masses between $0.65$ and $1.9\,{\rm M}_\odot$.
-In other words, the binary orbital periods increased due to mass transfer compared to their initial values.
-The range of companion masses may be easy to explain by recalling that RR Lyrae progenitors had primary masses between $0.95$ and $2.0\,{\rm M}_\odot$ and mild mass ratios between $1.0$ and $1.55$.
-Furthermore, the initial primary mass correlates with age because present-day RR Lyrae recently ascended the RGB.
-Moreover, since, initially, the progenitor binaries had mild mass ratios, the present-day companion masses also correlate with age.
+All binary-made RR Lyrae produced through the Binary Formation Channel have a binary companion.
+As we show in Figure~\ref{fig:MCompPeriod}, the present-day binary-made RR Lyrae have orbital periods between $1000$ and $1800\,{\rm d}$, and companion masses between $0.65$ and $1.9\,{\rm M}_\odot$.
+In other words, the binary orbital periods have increased compared to their initial values due to mass transfer.
+The range of companion masses may be easy to explain by recalling that binary-made RR Lyrae progenitors had primary masses between $0.95$ and $2.0\,{\rm M}_\odot$ and mild mass ratios between $1.0$ and $1.55$.
+Furthermore, there is a correlation between the initial primary mass and age, as the present-day RR Lyrae have recently ascended the RGB.
+Moreover, since the progenitor binaries initially had mild mass ratios, the present-day companion masses also correlate with age.
 In particular, only the systems younger than $3\,{\rm Gyr}$ have companion masses larger than $1\,{\rm M}_\odot$ and, conversely, all the systems older than $3\,{\rm Gyr}$ have companion masses lower than $1\,{\rm M}_\odot$.
-A similar correlation is present between the companion mass and the present-day metallicity, with all the systems bearing a $M_{\rm comp}\gtrsim 1\,{\rm M}_\odot$ companion having a solar-like metallicity above $\mathrm{[Fe/H]}\gtrsim -0.1$.
+A similar correlation exists between the companion mass and the present-day metallicity, with all the systems bearing a $M_{\rm comp}\gtrsim 1\,{\rm M}_\odot$ companion having a solar-like metallicity above $\mathrm{[Fe/H]}\gtrsim -0.1$.